DanielSRS/mapscii/README.md

 * Highly optimized algorithms for a smooth experience
 * 100% pure JavaScript! :sunglasses:

+## Requirements

+- Node.js v18.0.0 or higher (for built-in fetch support)

 ## How to run it locally

 With a modern node installation available, just start it with